 Admission and Registration

 Admission and readmission of undergraduate students to the University is the responsibility of the director of admissions.
-All students who wish to major in geological sciences must be admitted to the University according to the procedures given in General Information.
+All students who wish to major in geological sciences must be admitted to the University according to the procedures given in the General Information Catalog.

-Students admitted to the University with deficiencies in high school units must remove the deficiencies as prescribed in General Information.
+Students admitted to the University with deficiencies in high school units must remove the deficiencies as prescribed in the General Information Catalog.

 Admission to the Jackson School is granted for the fall semester only.
 All freshmen and external transfer students are expected to attend New Student Orientation the summer before they enter the school.

 Freshman applicants seeking admission to the Jackson School must meet the published University admissions requirements for the major by the ofﬁcial admissions application deadline.
 More information about admission requirements are available through the University Admissions Office or online.

 Applicants to the Jackson School of Geosciences must use the ApplyTexas online application and select geological sciences, entry-level as a first-choice major.
 When selecting a second-choice major, freshman applicants may choose from one of the many other majors offered at the University.
 Those students interested in applying to the environmental science or geosystems engineering and hydrogeology degree programs should refer to the information provided below.

 Students who wish to transfer to the University from another college or university must apply to the Office of Admissions as described in the General Information Catalog.
 External transfer applicants seeking admission to the Jackson School of Geosciences must meet all published University admission requirements for the major and submit a complete application by the official admissions application deadline.
 External transfer applicants to the Jackson School must use the ApplyTexas online application and select geological sciences, entry-level as a first-choice major.